 37. Lindeke House, St. Paul – I could have done a top 50 with Summit Ave homes alone.
 St. Paul’s Summit Ave district is home to the largest concentration of Victorian homes in America, and almost every one is different and beautiful in their own way, like the Lindeke house at 295 Summit Ave.
 It was built in 1885 for Albert and Carol Lindeke, who owned a large dry goods store in downtown St. Paul.

 36. Michael Majerus House, St. Cloud – The Majerus House is a gorgeous French Second Empire-style home in St. Cloud’s historic homes district south of downtown.
 It is currently a B&B, like many others on this list.

-35. Myers House, Duluth – One of the countless beautiful homes in Duluth’s mansion district, the Myers house features dark basaltic stones contrasted by tan and green trim and a large, imposing turret anchoring the left side.
+35. Henry Myers House, Duluth – One of the countless beautiful homes in Duluth’s mansion district, the Henry Myers House features dark basaltic stones contrasted by tan and green trim and a large, imposing turret anchoring the left side.
 The house dates back to the early 1900’s, where an Ohioan investor by the name of Henry Myers moved to Duluth during its boom period.
 The home recently received a much needed update in 2013.

 34. Governor’s Mansion, St. Paul – Originally known as the Horace Hills Irvine Mansion, the current Governor’s Mansion on Summit Avenue has twenty rooms and was designed in the Tudor Revival style of architecture.
 It was built by famed Minneapolis architect William Channing Whitney who also designed many beautiful mansions in the Washburn-Fair Oaks neighborhood of Minneapolis.